Trichopria

 Human Relevance

-Investigated and used for of fruit pests, particularly Drosophila suzukii, which causes hundreds of millions of dollars in damage. of Trichopria through selective use is a of research.
+Investigated and used for of fruit pests, particularly Drosophila suzukii, which causes hundreds of millions of dollars in crop damage.
+Conservation of Trichopria through selective use is a focus of research.
 Some insecticides (abamectin, spinetoram, spinosad) show lower to certain , allowing compatibility of chemical and biological control methods.
 Mass rearing and release programs have been tested in orchard systems.

 Similar Taxa